 The algorithms in this paper only apply to subsemigroups of a regular semigroup.
-However, it would be possible to modify several of these algorithms, including the main one (Algorithm 11), so that they apply to subsemigroups S of a non-regular semigroup U. In particular, if it were possible to determine whether a given element was regular or not in U, then we could use the data structure for \mathscr{R} -classes described in Section 5 for the regular elements, and perform an exhaustive enumeration of \mathscr{R} -classes of non-regular elements in U. Or alternatively, it might be possible to use a combination of the approaches described in this paper and those in [19, 20].
+However, it would be possible to modify several of these algorithms, including the main one (Algorithm 11), so that they apply to subsemigroups S of a non-regular semigroup U. In particular, if it were possible to determine whether a given element was regular or not in U, then we could use the data structure for $\mathcal{R}$ -classes described in Section 5 for the regular elements, and perform an exhaustive enumeration of $\mathcal{R}$ -classes of non-regular elements in U. Or alternatively, it might be possible to use a combination of the approaches described in this paper and those in [19,20].
 Such an approach would be possible with, say, semigroups of binary relations.
-It is possible to check that a binary relation is regular as an element of the semigroup of all binary relations in polynomial time; see [10, 37].
+It is possible to check that a binary relation is regular as an element of the semigroup of all binary relations in polynomial time; see [10,38].
 However, we did not yet follow this approach either in the paper or in the SEMIGROUPS package since it is relatively easy to find a transformation representation of a semigroup of binary relations.

 This paper is organised as follows.
 In Section 2, we recall some well-known mathematical notions, and establish some notation that is required in subsequent sections.
 In Section 3, we provide the mathematical basis that proves the validity of the algorithms presented in Sections 5.
 In Section 4, we show that transformation semigroups, partial permutation semigroups and inverse semigroups, partition monoids, semigroups of matrices over a finite field, and subsemigroups of finite regular Rees matrix or 0-matrix semigroups satisfy the conditions from Section 3 and, hence, belong to the class of semigroups with which we can compute efficiently.
 Detailed algorithms are presented as pseudocode in Section 5, including some remarks about how the main algorithms presented can be simplified in the case of regular and inverse semigroups.
 In Section 6 we give several detailed examples.
+The final section, Section 7 is devoted to a discussion of the performance of the algorithms presented herein, and a comparison with the algorithm described in [13].